NL33/electron-git/znext.md

 # Just Completed
-asked quesiton on stack overflow for how to get the main window.
+asked question on stack overflow for how to get the main window.

 just added saving progress and insertion of message if message blank.